-My name is Arne Jacobs and I am an evolutionary biologist with interests in rapid evolution, adaptation genomics and the gene regulatory evolution associated with the evolution of development in natural systems, particularly in fishes.
-I am a Leverhulme Early Career Research Fellow at the University of Glasgow, where I am focusing on the genomic and regulatory basis underlying changes in intestine metamorphosis related to parasitism loss in European lampreys.
+I am an evolutionary biologist interested in the genomic and gene regulatory basis of rapid phenotypic evolution in natural systems, particularly in fishes.
+I am a Research Fellow at the University of Glasgow, where I currently focus on the genetic basis and functional mechanisms of life-history evolution and related phenotypic divergence in European lampreys.

-My research focuses on integrating phenotypic, developmental, functional genomic and population genomic approaches to better understand the proximate and ultimate mechanisms underlying rapid adaptation and phenotypic evolution.
+My research focuses on integrating phenotypic, developmental, functional genomic and population genomic approaches to understand the proximate and ultimate mechanisms underlying rapid adaptation and phenotypic evolution.
 I have great interest in understanding the developmental and molecular mechanisms underlying adaptive phenotypic changes.
 I think that integrating diverse approaches will allow one to gain a more complete understanding of how the fascinating biodiversity surrounding us has evolved.
 Ultimately, this knowledge will be key to preserving and protecting this diversity.

 I study a wide range of species, ranging from local adaptation to steep thermal clines in Atlantic silversides, to adaptation to urban environments in great tits, the population and functional genomics of rapid and parallel evolution in salmonids, and most recently the genomic and functional mechanisms underlying the repeated loss of parasitism in lamprey.